vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 He is seated on a white lotus, his colour is white, powerful, with white cloth and ointment, and crowned by the crescent, teaching knowledge to the sages: that is what they call his Daks.in. ām¯urti.
 41

 On this and other, predominantly late South-Indian texts Rao based his de scription, which was repeated without any significant change by almost all later indological writing on this subject.
-It may be significant to note, though, that in the above passage the southern orientation of the image is not mentioneḍTo substantiate his view, however, Rao wrote:
+It may be significant to note, though, that in the above passage the southern orientation of the image is not mentioned.
+To substantiate his view, however, Rao wrote:

 One account gives an explanation regarding the etymology of this name; it states that because Siva was seated ´ facing south when he taught the r.ishis y¯oga and j˜nāna he came to be known as Dakshin. ām¯urti.
 This aspect of Siva is always ´ invoked by students of science and arts.
 42